onfido/onfido-auth-sdk-ios/README.md

         // Callback when flow ends
     })
 ```

+Use `.withRetryCount()` to set the number of repeat attempts a user can do after the first unsuccessful try.

 ### 4. Starting the flow
 Run the flow from the view controller you want the flow to be presented from e.g. `self`, where `self` is a view controller.